Chart Color Schemes

 Soldiers Hill features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 56.6% of all households, including 23.6% couples with children, 22.7% couples without children, and 9.7% single parent families.
-Non-family households make up the remaining 43.4%, with lone person households at 38.0% and group households comprising 5.2% of the total.
-The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households constitute 56.6 percent of all households, including 23.6 percent couples with children, 22.7 percent couples without children, and 9.7 percent single parent families.
+Non-family households comprise the remaining 43.4 percent, with lone person households at 38.0 percent and group households making up 5.2 percent of the total.
+The median household size is 2.2 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households